-Lastly, I would also like to express my gratitude to all our consumers, customers, employees, business partners and YOU, our valued Shareholders for your support during this unprecedented year.
-We are keenly focused on creating value for our stakeholders.
+Lastly, I would also like to express my gratitude to all our employees, customers, consumers, business partners and YOU, our valued Shareholders for your support during this tough year.
 We will continue to innovate and bring superior products to consumers and sustainably grow the business.